Last year’s hot summer was particularly unbearable for some London apartment dwellers, making it difficult to relax in the home or sleep comfortably.

 That’s why we have developed a completely internal air conditioning solution that requires no penetrations to the outside.

-The units can be located on the wall or in concealed cupboard units, so the wall mounted unit or vent is the only area on display.
+The units can be located on the wall or in concealed cupboard units, so the wall-mounted unit or vent is the only area on display.

-Refrigerated pipes run from the wall unit to a concealed location where a very small internal condenser is housed.
+Refrigerated pipes run from the wall unit to a concealed location where a small internal condenser is housed.

 SEE OUR MOST POPULAR FULLY INTERNAL AIR CONDITIONING SYSTEMS